* Supreme Court in 2003 ruled on another part of the law

 He sued for money damages, claiming he was wrongly fired for trying to take a 10-day medical leave in 2007 to deal with his hypertension and diabetes.

 A federal judge and a U.S. appeals court dismissed Coleman’s lawsuit, ruling the Constitution’s 11th Amendment on state sovereign immunity barred it.

 Coleman’s attorneys appealed to the Supreme Court and argued the law represented a valid exercise of congressional power under the 14th Amendment, nullifying the usual sovereign immunity the states enjoy from lawsuits for money damages.

 Maryland acknowledged that it cannot violate the law.
 But it argued that it was constitutionally protected from such lawsuits seeking money damages and that employees such as Coleman could instead seek a court order reinstating them to their job.

-In the court’s main opinion, Justice Anthony Kennedy ruled for the state.
-The court’s other conservatives either joined his opinion or concurred in the outcome.
-The court four dissented.
+In the court’s main opinion, Justice Anthony Kennedy ruled for the state, and the court’s other conservatives either joined his opinion or concurred in the outcome.